 No Integrated Graphics Card = No Video Output From Motherboard

-Intel F series CPUs such as the Intel Core i7-11700F lack an integrated graphics card.
+Intel F series CPUs, like the Intel Core i7-11700F, lack an integrated graphics card.

-As far as AMD goes, only the G series CPUs such as the AMD Ryzen 7 5700G offer an iGPU.
-Those with no suffix, ‘x’ suffix or the ‘xt’ suffix do not feature an iGPU.
+As far as AMD goes, only the G series CPUs, such as the AMD Ryzen 7 5700G, offer an iGPU.
+Those with no suffix, ‘x’ suffix, or the ‘xt’ suffix do not feature an iGPU.

-So in this case, you would have no option but to use the dedicated graphics card for your monitor.
+So, in this case, you would have no option but to use the dedicated graphics card for your monitor.